-Compare the above saved searches with the defaults as shown in Table 4.
+Compare the above saved searches with the defaults as shown in the Save Search

+Documentation table.
 The macro threatq_match_indices is replaced by passing an actual index to the saved search.
 Now, you can make multiple copies of the default saved search, run them on the same schedule, and have each saved search get events from a different Splunk index.